crazy-goat/slim-reactor/README.md

     $slimReactor->run();

 More examples you will find in [examples directory](https://github.com/crazy-goat/slim-reactor/tree/master/examples).

+### Known vanilla Slim App limitations
+The vanilla Slim App (`Slim\App`) was not designed to run as part of React Http server so it has some usage limitations.

+ * You can't use optional parameters in routes.
+Slim `Route` will remember optional attributes between request.
+ Once optional attribute is in request, next request without this attribute will be still in route. **Fixed in SlimReactor**.

+Most of these problem were fixed in `SlimReactorApp` and this class is prefered to be used with `SlimReactor`.

 ## Configuration
 You can change default parameter, by passing second parameter to ``SlimReactor`` constructor.